Vitalik001/industrial_internships/README.md

 # industrial_internships

-All neccesary explanations are in report.pdf
+All necessary explanations are in report.pdf